jefffhaynes/BinarySerializer/README.md

 ### SerializeWhenAttribute ###

 The SerializeWhen attribute can be used to conditionally serialize or deserialize a field based on bound predicate.
-Multiple SerializeWhen attributes will be or'd together.
+If multiple SerializeWhen attributes are specified they will be or'd together.

 ```c#
 [SerializeWhen("Version", HardwareVersion.XBeeSeries1)]